Golp-Voxel/Tango-Thorlabs_Cameras/README.md

 pip install -r Requirements.txt
 ```

-To complete the installation, it is necessary to copy the `SLM.bat` and `SLM_P.bat` templates and change the paths to the installation folder.
+To complete the installation, it is necessary to copy the `ThorlabsC.bat` template and change the paths to the installation folder.
 And the command to run the `tango-env\Scripts\activate` script.

+Then copy the `setting.ini` template and fill in the path to the dlls for the Thorlabs.

 ## Available commands